prooftree - Man Page

 proved partially (dark green by default)

-In a partially proved branch all existential variables of the branch itself are instantiated, but some of those instantiations contain existential variables that are not (yet) instantiated.
+In a partially proved branch all existential variables of the branch itself are instantiated, but some of those instantiations contain existential variables from other branches that are not (yet) instantiated.

 proved complete (green by default)